InsuLearn Feasibility With Type 1 Diabetes Patients Under MDI Therapy (InsuLearn)

 Detailed Description

 Following recruitment and screening, 12 participants will be randomized to either the InsuLearn→UC or the UC→InsuLearn sequence.
-Participants will be trained in the use of CGM (Dexcom G6 or Guardian™ 4), smart insulin pen (SIP, InPen™, Medtronic) and the InPen™ bolus calculator phone application.
+Participants will be trained in the use of a Continuous Glucose Monitor (CGM) (Dexcom G6 or Guardian™ 4), smart insulin pen (SIP, InPen™, Medtronic) and the InPen™ bolus calculator phone application.
 The InPen™ application will be set to the "meal estimation" mode where the user can select the meal category: if it is a breakfast/lunch/dinner/snack and if it has low/med/high carb amount.
 During the one-month data collection period, participants will be asked to use the InPen™ app to log and deliver their insulin doses.
 Before the hotel admission, InsuLearn will analyze the collected data to learn a new optimized insulin dose for each meal category.
 InsuLearn will generate a report of suggested new insulin doses that will be reviewed, approved, or changed by the study physician as needed.
 In the 24-h supervised interventions (hotel admission), the participant will consume three standardized meals, a med-carb lunch, a high-carb dinner, and low-carb breakfast.
 The insulin dose delivered in each admission will be either calculated by participants as per their UC or is as provided by the InsuLearn approved report.
 The two interventions are combined into a 2-day admission without a washout period.

 Study Type